Murder of Bourda Market vendor unsolved five years on - Stabroek News

 Murder of Bourda Market vendor unsolved five years on

-Persaud known as ‘Father’ of Sisters Village, West Bank Demerara, was robbed of a …to continue reading this article, please subscribe.
+Persaud known as ‘Father’ of Sisters Village, West Bank Demerara, was robbed of a quantity of gold jewellery he was wearing, around 9.30 on that fateful night.…to continue reading this article, please subscribe.
 Already a subscriber ?
 Sign In.

 More in Local News